-We expect that our existing cash, cash equivalents and marketable securities, the proceeds from our IPO and concurrent private placement, anticipated interest income and anticipated expense reimbursements under our collaboration agreement with Celgene will enable us to fund our operating expenses and capital expenditure requirements until at least the fourth quarter of 2016.
+We expect that our existing cash, cash equivalents and marketable securities, anticipated interest income and anticipated expense reimbursements under our collaboration agreement with Celgene will enable us to fund our operating expenses and capital expenditure requirements until at least the fourth quarter of 2016.
 Our future capital requirements will depend on many factors, including:

-- · the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the success of our collaboration with Celgene;

-- whether Celgene exercises either or both of its options to extend the discovery phase under our collaboration agreement (each of which would trigger an extension payment to us); - the extent to which we acquire or in-license other medicines and technologies; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - our ability to establish and maintain additional collaborations on favorable terms, if at all.
+- the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the success of our collaboration with Celgene; - whether Celgene exercises either or both of its options to extend the discovery phase under our collaboration agreement (each of which would trigger an extension payment to us); - · the extent to which we acquire or in-license other medicines and technologies; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - our ability to establish and maintain additional collaborations on favorable terms, if at all.